dipeshnainani/java-code-challenge/README.md

 two new Compensation REST endpoints.
 One to create and one to read by employeeId.
 These should persist and query the Compensation from the persistence layer.

+## Implementation and Testing

+For Task 1 - Reporting Structure data class, controller, service and repository has been created.
+To test the functionality use the path : localhost:8080/reporting/{id} here id is the employee id to get the number of direct reports for that employee.

+For Task 2 - Compensation data class, controller, service and repositroy has been created.
+To test the functionality use the path: localhost:8080/reporting to test the create method and pass the JSON object value and to test the read method use the path: localhost:8080/reporting/{id} to get the details of the compensation for the particular employee.

+The functionalities have been tested using the Postman application using the respective paths.

 ## Delivery
 Please upload your results to a publicly accessible Git repo.
 Free ones are provided by Github and Bitbucket.